 The San Francisco Community College District considers sexual assault, domestic violence, dating violence, and stalking as serious crimes.
-The District will not tolerate acts of sexual assaults or other assaults on any of its District Campuses.
-The District will take appropriate action to prevent, correct and discipline behavior that violates law, District Policy or regulations regarding rape and other sexual assaults.
+The District prohibits acts of sexual assaults or

-Board Policy 2.09, prohibits sexual assault and other sexual misconduct, the College has developed a number of procedures and protocols that requires the interaction of a number of college offices and departments, in order to address sexual assault and other sexual misconduct.
+Board Policy 2.32, prohibits sexual assault and other sexual misconduct, the College has developed a number of procedures and protocols that requires the interaction of a number of college offices and departments, in order to address sexual assault and other sexual misconduct.
 The policy addresses incidents of sexual assault and other sexual misconduct includes, but is not limited to representatives from the Campus Police Department, Student Health Services, Student Affairs & Wellness, the Title IX Coordinator, and the Counseling Department.